Spring Term 1 2023-24

 We learnt more about why it is important to go to Mass and the children recorded their lovely ideas as an information poster that they could decorate.
 A lot of lovely examples were given during the class discussion as well as through the decorative posters.

 The children had a lovely time on our class saint day!
 We celebrated the feast day of St Sebastian and learnt more about his life and why he was a saint.
-The children enjoyed hearing more about him and we had some snacks as well to enjoy in the afternoon.
+We made fact files about St Sebastian.
+As St Sebastian is known as the patron Saint of sports we played some sports games outside.
+We also enjoyed some snacks!

 We have carried on with our learning journey and learnt more about the parts of the Mass, including the Greeting, Penitential Act and Gloria.
 The children had to reflect on why saying sorry is a good thing and how God is always with us and is ready to forgive us.

-Our English learning will focus on the book of Empire’s End: A Roman Story by Leila Rasheed as well as some Roman myths this half term.
-We will be exploring the myth of Romulus and Remus in detail as we read The Orchard Book of Roman Myths by Geraldine McCaughrean and Emma Chichester Clark.
+Our English learning will focus on the book of Empire’s End: A Roman Story by Leila Rasheed this half term.
 We will engage with the text through discussion and drama and the children will have the opportunity to articulate their ideas about the texts using increasingly varied vocabulary.
-After becoming familiar with the text, the children will plan, draft, edit and present their own diary entries and narratives.
+After becoming familiar with the text, the children will plan, draft, edit and present their own setting description and adventure story.

 We started our learning journey by learning more about our new author, Leila Rasheed.
 The children read about her life and interests as we started reading Empire’s End: A Roman Story.